Available plugin hooks¶

 New in version 2.0.12.

 This hook is triggered when LemonLDAP::NG is about to change or reset a user’s password.
-Returning an error will cancel the password change operation
+Returning an error will cancel the password change operation.
+You can use this hook to implement custom password policies.

 The hook’s parameters are: